alessiomora/Esercizi/docker-compose-example/README.md

  which tells flask run to run in development mode and reload the code on change.
  This mode should only be used in development.

+ Step 9

- Step 6: Re-build and run the app with Compose
+ Re-build and run the app with Compose.

+Step 10

-Step 7: Update the application
+Update the application.
 As the application code is now mounted into the container using a volume, you can make changes to its code and see the changes instantly, without having to rebuild the image.

 Change the greeting in app.py and save it.
 For example, change the Hello World! message to Hello from Docker!:

+Step 11

-Step 8: Experiment with some other commands
+Experiment with some other commands.
 If you want to run your services in the background, you can pass the -d flag (for "detached" mode) to docker compose up and use docker compose ps to see what is currently running:

 Full example at: https://docs.docker.com/compose/gettingstarted/#step-5-edit-the-compose-file-to-add-a-bind-mount